Editor’s Note: This page has been retired and is no longer being updated.

 May 17-18, 2010 - NLE 2010 engages federal, state and local partners in a series of events to demonstrate and assess federal emergency preparedness capabilities pertaining to a simulated terrorist attack involving an improvised nuclear device.
 As part of NLE 2010, all federal agencies within the NCR participate in Eagle Horizon 2010, an exercise that requires federal departments and agencies to demonstrate their capability to perform mission essential functions in the event of a major emergency.

-NLE 2011 simulates a major earthquake in the central United States region of the New Madrid Seismic Zone (NMSZ).
+NLE 2011 simulates a major earthquake in the central United States region of the New Madrid Seismic Zone.

-is the first NLE that tests the existing plans and procedures to address the challenges in anticipating and responding to cyber incidents that have "virtual and real-world implications."
+March-June 2012 - NLE 2012 tests the nation’s response to cyber incidents that have “virtual and real-world implications.”

-simulates a series of significant cyber incidents involving physical impacts on infrastructure, that require coordination among all levels of the US government; various federal departments, agencies and cyber centers including the National Cybersecurity and Communications Integration Center (NCCIC) and the US Computer Emergency Readiness Team (US-CERT); states; the private sector; higher education institutions and international partners.
+NLE 2012 simulates a series of significant cyber incidents involving physical impacts on infrastructure, that require coordination among all levels of the US government, cyber centers, states, the private sector, higher education institutions and international partners.

 2013 - The Capstone Exercise changes its format to a two-year cycle.